EpicOrange/riichi_advanced/documentation/documentation.md

 Afterwards, everyone's choices are cleared.

 That's the basic game loop, but there is some subtlety regarding running and interrupting actions.
-Any action (except those in the "uninterruptible_actions" key of the rules) can be interrupted given the right conditions.
+Any action in the "interruptible_actions" key of the rules can be interrupted given the right conditions.
 Specifically, after every action a check is made to every player for each button to see if it can appear.
 If any button appears for any player, all future actions are deferred.
 The result is that after action adjudication, every player has a possible list of deferred actions.